Artist: Fu Baoshi (Chinese, 1904–1965)

 Dimensions: Image: 10 1/2 x 12 7/8 in.
 (26.7 x 32.7 cm)

 Credit Line: Gift of Robert Hatfield Ellsworth, in memory of La Ferne Hatfield Ellsworth, 1986

 Accession Number: 1986.267.277

 The youthful Fu Baoshi, fiercely idealistic and proud, often created images of unrecognized virtue, a theme that found its earliest expression in the poetry of Qu Yuan (343-278 B.C.), a loyal minister of the Chu kingdom who drowned himself in a tributary of the Xiang River in response to the false slander of his enemies.

-The subject, the Lady of the Xiang River, is taken from a cycle entitled the Nine Songs (Jiu ge), traditionally attributed to Qu Yuan, a minister to the king of Chu who remained loyal to his ruler through years of slander and exile.
+Here, Fu was inspired by verses from a cycle of poems entitled the Nine Songs that is traditionally attributed to Qu Yuan.
 The Xiang River, a major tributary of the Yangzi that ran through the state of Chu, was known to harbor a goddess in its depths.
 She surfaced and enchanted the poet, who swore to make her his bride.
-The moment of enchantment depicted by the artist is described by the poet thus:
+The moment of enchantment depicted by Fu is described by the poet::

 On the waves of Dongting Lake the leaves are falling.